Ktailor34/Ktailor34/README.md

 ### Hi there 👋
-I'm **Kishan Tailor**, a Masters student at Cornell Tech University studying Computer Science.
+I'm **Kishan Tailor**, a Masters student at Cornell Tech University in New York City studying Computer Science.
 I previously graduated from the University of Tennessee in Knoxville with a bachelors of Computer Science with a double minor in Mathematics and Cyber Security.

 I am currently building [Cogni!](http://www.learnwithcogni.com) Cogni is a new learning platform focused on personalizing education.
 Please reach out if you are interested!